-Fourth of July Pet Safety: Natural Holiday Prep Guide
+Fourth Of July Pet Safety Natural Prep

-Fourth of July Pet Safety: Natural Holiday Prep Guide
+Fourth Of July Pet Safety Natural Prep

 Keep your pets safe this Fourth by creating a sanctuary away from the chaos.
 Most dogs hate fireworks—seriously, 67% have noise aversion.
 Set up an interior room with familiar bedding, crank up some white noise, and consider anxiety wraps for the extra-nervous types.
 Microchips and ID tags are non-negotiable.
 Don’t forget to sweep up toxic firework debris afterward.
 Your furry friend’s mental health depends on your preparation.